Weobley: Public amenities

-The Village Hall is on Gadbridge Road, and next to it is the Play Area which has a skatepark.
+The village hall is on Gadbridge Road, and next to it is the play area, which has a skatepark.
 The Community Centre is a separate facility in Burton Gardens.
 The Weobley Museum and History Centre is in the former police station on Back Lane.

-The village has a Medical Centre at the start of Gadbridge Road, comprising a surgery and a dentists.
-The Post Office is on Portland Street.
-Lloyds Bank on the corner of Broad Street and High Street has closed down.
+The village has a medical centre at the start of Gadbridge Road, comprising a GP surgery and a dental practice.
+The post office is on Portland Street.
+Lloyds Bank, on the corner of Broad Street and High Street, has closed down.